Christian fascism: Interpretation of Sölle

 Tom F. Driver, the Paul Tillich Professor Emeritus at Union Theological Seminary, expressed concern "that the worship of God in Christ not divide Christian from Jew, man from woman, clergy from laity, white from black, or rich from poor".
 To him, Christianity is in constant danger of Christofascism.
 He stated that "[w]e fear christofascism, which we see as the political direction of all attempts to place Christ at the center of social life and history" and that "[m]uch of the churches' teaching about Christ has turned into something that is dictatorial in its heart and is preparing society for an American fascism".

 Christofascism "disposed or allowed Christians, to impose themselves not only upon other religions but other cultures, and political parties which do not march under the banner of the final, normative, victorious Christ" – as Paul F. Knitter describes Sölle's view.

 Christomonism

-Douglas John Hall, Professor of Christian Theology at McGill University, relates Sölle's concept of Christofascism to Christomonism, which inevitably ends in religious triumphalism and exclusivity, noting Sölle's observation of American fundamentalist Christianity which led him to conclude that Christomonism easily leads to Christofascism, and violence is never far away from militant Christomonism.
+Douglas John Hall, Professor of Christian Theology at McGill University, relates Sölle's concept of Christofascism to Christomonism, which inevitably ends in religious triumphalism and exclusivity.
+Hall noted Sölle's observation of American fundamentalist Christianity, which led him to conclude that Christomonism easily leads to Christofascism and that violence is never far away from militant Christomonism.
 (Christomonism worships one divine person, Jesus, rather than the Trinity.)

-He states that the over-divinized ("high") Christology of Christendom is demonstrated to be wrong by its "almost unrelieved anti-Judaism".
-He suggests that the best way to guard against this is for Christians not to neglect the humanity of Jesus in favour of his divinity, and remind themselves that Jesus was also a Jewish human being.
+Hall states that the over-divinized ("high") Christology of Christendom is demonstrated to be wrong by its "almost unrelieved anti-Judaism".
+He suggests that the best way to guard against that is for Christians not to neglect the humanity of Jesus in favour of his divinity, and remind themselves that Jesus was also a Jewish human being.